vmallet/ida-plugins/README.md

 * [Processor changer](https://github.com/techbliss/Processor-Changer): Change processor without restarting IDA.

+* [pyhexraysdeob](https://github.com/idapython/pyhexraysdeob): A port of Rolf Rolles' HexRaysDeob to Python.

 * [Python Editor](https://github.com/techbliss/Python_editor): Python editor based IDA Pro.
 The plugin helps python devs with scripting and running python scripts, and creating them.
 IT have many functions, code recognition and more.

 * [python-idb](https://github.com/williballenthin/python-idb): not an IDA Pro plugin but allows to open IDA databases (`*.idb` and `*.i64`) and run a simple subset of IDAPython API on top of them, without the IDA Pro itself.